 If the seller of the car cannot produce the car’s documents (V5C) promptly, then this is something you should be wary of.
 Do not accept copies of the V5C document, make sure that you ask to see the original document, as well as original MOT certificates.
 Even if the seller has misplaced the registration certificate, they should have contacted the DVLA for a replacement, so keep this in mind.

 It’s important to check that you are buying the car from its registered keeper as if not, the car could belong to anyone.
-If a car is being offered for sale on behalf of another person, then approach with caution as there could be questions that you have, which may not be able to be answered and if it later transpires that the seller did not authorise for the sale of their vehicle, then there could be legal complications later down the line.
+If a car is being offered for sale on behalf of another person, then approach with caution as there could be questions that you have, which may not be able to be answered, and if it later transpires that the seller did not authorize the sale of their vehicle, then there could be legal complications later down the line.

 When checking the vehicle over, make sure that you are thorough with your observations.
-Check the paint work, does it look like there has been any repairs?
+Check the paintwork, does it look like there have been any repairs?
 Ask the seller whether the car has ever been in an accident, however, it’s highly unlikely that the seller will tell you that the car is falling apart.
-If the seller is honest with you and informs you that there is some general wear and tear and that the car has been patched up, this can help you with your decision making and may also affect the price in which you’re willing to pay.
+If the seller is honest with you and informs you that there are some general wear and tear and that the car has been patched up, this can help you with your decision-making and may also affect the price in which you’re willing to pay.

 If you decide to go ahead and purchase a secondhand car, it can be a tough decision when it comes to deciding whether or not to sell your used car or scrap it.
 Depending on how old your car is may depend on whether scrapping it is the only option or whether it’s worth selling your car.
 If you find yourself stuck, check out our guidance page to help you decide whether you should scrap your car or sell it.